aylvisaker/MC-MATH141-SP17/_posts/2017-1-14-syllabus.md

 # Course Details
 * Number / Title : Math 141 / Elementary Functions
 * Section / Semester : 01 / SP17
-* Instructor : Andrew J. Ylvisaker
-* E-mail address : aylvisaker@monmouthcollege.edu
-* Office / Phone : CSB 348 / 309-457-2184
 * Course webpage : https://aylvisaker.github.io/MC-MATH141-SP17/
 * Meeting times : MTWRF 1:00-1:50 PM
 * Meeting location : CSB 176
 * Textbook : PreCalculus by Faires and DeFranza (5th edition)

+# Resources
+* Instructor : Andrew J. Ylvisaker
+* E-mail address : aylvisaker@monmouthcollege.edu
+* Office / Phone : CSB 348 / 309-457-2184
+* Instructor office hours : MF 11:00, Tue 9:00, WThu 2:00 (in CSB 348)
+* Supplemental Instruction (SI) Leader : Rachel Unger (runger@monmouthcollege.edu)
+* SI Sessions :  Times TBA, Location TBA
+* SI Office Hours : Times TBA, CSB 177
+* TLC Tutor : Anas Karkout (akarkout@monmouthcollege.edu)
+* TLC Tutoring Sessions : Times TBA, Location TBA

 # Course Schedule / Content
 A detailed schedule can be found on the course webpage.
 This will be kept up to date as the semester progresses.
 We have a total of 69 class days scheduled.
 Of those, 9 have been allotted for exams.
 We will require at least 47 days for class discussions.
 This leaves 13 flex days.
 Flex days can be used at any time for any reason as long as it is approved by a simple majority of students who are present.
 You may want to use one for a review day before an exam, or to spend some extra time discussing a particularly difficult section in the book.